 Adjunct Leave.
 Adjunct faculty may be excused for personal illness or personal emergencies including religious observance, death in the immediate family or similar personal needs which cannot be postponed, for a period of 1/15 of the total number of clock hours in the particular session or semester.
+These hours do not accrue unless the adjunct is on a two or three-year appointment.
+Adjuncts on two or three-year appointments earn 12 contact hours per year of personal illness/emergency leave, which may be accrued up to a maximum of 36 hours.

 Request for such leave, where possible, must be made in advance, in writing.
 If it is not possible to make such a request in advance, the department chairperson should be informed as soon as possible.
 The reason provided must be satisfactory to the chairperson.